jonlachlan/quill-reactive/README.md

 This package combines the features of Quill with the data reactivity of Meteor.
 The result is a text editor that has the same live editing features as Google Docs and Etherpad.

-Live edits are optional, though.
-If you want to make edits to
+Live edits are optional, so you can also work on drafting changes without, and saving whenever you are ready.

 ### Offline Edits and Late Updates